I. TIME SCALE - you will fill in a skeleton time scale that you will need to fill out

 d) produced by photosynthesis

-a) some of the members share different common ancestors.
+a) some of the members share different common ancestors.5.
+The Crurotarsi are defined by the following shared derived character.

 b) some of the descendants of the common ancestor of the group are not in the group.